OscarFMdev/blogCafe/README.md

 # Project Name

 This is a coffee blog, this blog contains invitation to event, a form to register and important information about coffee.
-This is a front end project
+This is a front end project.
+The main goals of this project were:

+- Building a responsive website.
+- Use a navigation bar to check all the different sites.
+- Build a blog inside a website.

 ## Built With